Welcome to the smart contracts section of the Developer Hub!

-The SRML Contracts module provides the ability for the runtime to deploy and execute WebAssembly smart contracts.
-Here we will provide a short overview of the major features of the contracts module.
+The Contracts pallet provides the ability for the runtime to deploy and execute WebAssembly smart contracts.
+Here we will provide a short overview of the major features of the contracts pallet.
 To really learn all of the fine details, you can take a look at the reference documentation for

-The Contracts module uses an account-based system similar to many existing smart contract platforms.
+The Contracts pallet uses an account-based system similar to many existing smart contract platforms.
 To the Substrate runtime, contract accounts are just like normal user accounts; however, in addition to an

 Balance that normal accounts have, a contract account also has associated contract code and some persistent contract storage.